-Payments at tourist establishments in Cuba were usually done in CUC until now.
-However, on January 1st, 2021, a money unification happened and the CUC was officially abolished and will be
+Payments at tourist establishments in Cuba were usually done in CUC until then.
+However, on January 1st, 2021, a money unification happened and the CUC was officially abolished and completely

 The CUP (Cuban Peso = Peso Cubano, also called MN = Moneda Nacional) is now the main currency in Cuba.
 However, there are also more and more stores that sell items in USD, but they only